 - Maple Cayenne Roasted Brussels Sprouts

 - Roasted Brussels Sprouts with Asiago

-- Parmesan Lemon Roasted Cauliflower from Inspired Taste
+- Parmesan Roasted Cauliflower Recipe

-- Spread onto rimmed baking sheet and sprinkle with salt and pepper.
+- Spread onto rimmed baking sheet.

 - Bake for 10 minutes, flip each piece over, and bake for 10 more minutes.
 Serve immediately.